mattsnider/django-html5-boilerplate/README.md

 To update the repository with the latest H5BP using the Fabric script, you will also need to install Fabric.
 I use Fabric >= 1.7, but the script is still very simple, so it will probably work on Fabric >= 1.0.

-This library has been tested on python >= 2.6.
+This library has been tested on Python >= 2.6.

 Usage
 =====

 All static files and templates are namespaced under the directory DH5BP.
+You will need to include DH5BP in your `settings.py`:

+    INSTALLED_APPS = (
+        'django.contrib.auth',
+        'django.contrib.contenttypes',
+        'django.contrib.sessions',
+        'django.contrib.sites',
+        'django.contrib.messages',
+        'django.contrib.staticfiles',
+        # Uncomment the next line to enable the admin:
+        'django.contrib.admin',
+        # Uncomment the next line to enable admin documentation:
+        'django.contrib.admindocs',
+        ...
+        'dh5bp',
+        ...
+    )

 H5BP Template
 -------------